 The government is set to waive annual liquor licensing fees in the following categories: Liquor Production and Sales; Restaurant and Catering; Club; Residential; On Premises; Small Venue.
 Those who hold a General and Hotel license will receive a fee reduction if they have a bottleshop, and a complete waiver if they do not.

 Finally, businesses should note that Packaged Liquor Sales licensing fees won't be cut or waived.
-Businesses that think they may be entitled to a discount can request a fee reduction as of 1 June.
+Businesses that think they may be entitled to a discount can request a fee reduction from June 1.
 All applications are to be made on the Consumer and Business Services website.

-The Victorian Government has developed a $1.7 billion Economic Survival Package that includes:
+The Victorian government has developed a $3+ billion Economic Survival Package that includes:

 A $500 million Business Support Fund to support sectors that have been disproportionately affected by COVID-19.
 These include tourism, hospitality, entertainment, retail, and more.
 Eligible businesses will each be able to access a grant of up to $10,000.
 Interested parties can view additional details, including application procedures, online.

 Payroll tax waivers for businesses that have annual taxable wages of up to $3 million.
 This intervention is applicable to the 2019–2020 financial year.
 Eligible businesses will be reimbursed for payroll tax that they have already paid during the financial year.
 They can also defer their payroll tax payments for the first quarter of 2020–2021.